 She became finance director for personal support in 2013, and was made chief financial officer later that year.

-Gerard Cousins - director of marketing and engagement
+Gerard Cousins - Director of income generation

 Gerard joined Mencap in January 2016 from the children’s charity Barnardo’s where he worked for more than 15 years as the Director of Marketing, Communications and Fundraising, which makes him perfect for his role here at Mencap.
 He specialises in retail, and is working on opening our first Mencap Charity shop in 2016.

 His passion to make the world a better place for people with a learning disability started when he signed up as a volunteer at a Mencap Gateway club in Northern Ireland when he was 14 years old.

 John grew up in Dublin in Ireland and qualified as a Physiotherapist from Trinity College Dublin in 1995.
 He then went on to complete a Masters in Research Methodology and qualified as a Statistician; lecturing at the University for a year before moving to the UK in 1998.
 He initially worked in paediatrics and then as a lead researcher on a study examining the aetiology of Gulf War Syndrome.